Division of Assets

 Principles of Division

-To reach an equitable division of marital property, the court must consider:
+To reach an equitable decision on dividing assets in divorce, the court must consider:

 - Any monetary and non-monetary contributions made by each party